404Simon/dualis.py/README.md

 I can not parse information from the website completely, because i do not have full access to timetables and other information.
 If you have a completed timetable with many appointments, please contribute to this project to make the parsing more precise.

+## Disclaimer

+The Website [https://dualis.dhbw.de/](https://dualis.dhbw.de/) is a product from the [corporate state university baden württemberg (Duale Hochschule Baden-Würrtemberg)](https://www.dhbw.de/english/home).

+The Project "dualis.py" is a third-party application and not affiliated with the [corporate state university baden württemberg](https://www.dhbw.de/english/home) in any way.

 Licensed with the MIT-License 2023 pvhil